encircled/Joiner/README.md

 ## Reactive setup

-The reactive API supports Hibernate only, and its initialization is very similar, requiring the `jakarta.persistence.EntityManagerFactory`:
+The reactive API supports Hibernate only, and its initialization is quite similar and requires `jakarta.persistence.EntityManagerFactory`:
 ```java
 ReactorJoiner joiner = new ReactorJoiner(getEntityManagerFactory())
 ...